 Avoid large sections

 Instead of creating a small number of large sections, consider creating a larger number of small sections.
-This helps with data-entry on smart phones and also renders the reporting more granular and meaningful.
+This helps with data-entry on smartphones and also renders the reporting more granular and meaningful.
+For Paper-based checklists, this allows you to flip easily between pages to access the relevant section. and add up your final scores.

 Assign points to items according to their relative importance